 “The journey of thousand miles begins with a single step.” – Lao Tzu

-When I first read the wise words of this Chinese proverb, the message encouraged me to have patience on my weight loss and fitness journey.
+When I first read the wise words of this Chinese proverb, the message encouraged me to have patience on my health and wellness journey.
 I knew when I committed to changing my life years ago that I wouldn’t lose 100 pounds in a day.
 I knew I had to embrace the time it would take for a spiritual, psychological, emotional and physical transformation.

 Lao Tzu didn’t explain that part.

 Over the years, I’ve had seasons where every step I took led me to success on my health journey.
 Then, there were recent seasons when I really struggled with keeping my food choices in check, either because food is just so dang on good (Laaawd!) or I was subconsciously punishing myself for being happy.
 Self-sabotage is no joke, friend.
 The lows after seasons like that can be devastating.
 Do people notice that I’ve put on some weight?
 Are they making fun of me?
 Are they disappointed?
 Am I a failure?

 Thoughts like that can make pushing forward seem pointless.